icepick5/SOKOGARDENFRONT/README.md

 <br>
 Users can now navigate from;<br>
-1. Getroducts to Addproducts, Signin and Signup. <br>
+1. Getproducts to Addproducts, Signin and Signup. <br>
 2. Addproduct to Getproducts.